 Maths is taught to individual year groups, as detailed below:

-Science is taught mainly using the comprehensive Science Bug programme.
+Science is taught mainly using a combination of the Science Bug and Developing Experts schemes.
 It is taught on a two year rolling cycle in classes 2-4.
 We endeavour to use our wonderful outdoor space as much as possible in the teaching of science.

 Our Wider Curriculum

 We use the Chris Quigley Essentials Curriculum to plan and monitor our wider curriculum in Key Stages One and Two.
 Topics are taught on a two year cycle.

 Geography Year A

 Geography Year B

 Art and Design Year B